Graduate Students

 Susanna McGrew (B.A.
 Philosophy and Economics, Swarthmore College).
 Her main interests are in ethics, political philosophy, and philosophy of law.

-Russell McIntosh (B.S. in Mathematics with Highest Distinction, University of North Carolina, Chapel Hill) Russ is interested in ethics, especially animal ethics, and the philosophy of mathematics.
+Russell McIntosh (B.S. in Mathematics with Highest Distinction, University of North Carolina, Chapel Hill) Russ is interested in ethics, especially animal ethics, and metaethics.

 Teague Morris Teague Morris (B.A. summa cum laude with Highest Honors in Philosophy, Williams College).
 Teague is interested primarily in the philosophy of mind and epistemology, with particular interests in phenomenology, pragmatism, relativism and skepticism.

 Milan Mossé (B.A.H.
 Philosophy, B.S.
-Mathematics; Stanford) Broadly, I’m interested in ethics and points of intersection between philosophy and complexity theory.
-Recently, I’ve been especially interested in fairness, intention, and causation.
-If you’re considering grad school in philosophy and would like to talk to someone in the program, please do send me an email!
+Mathematics; Stanford) I’m mainly interested in ethics and have recently been working on fairness, causation, and subject matter.
+If you’re considering grad school in philosophy and would like to talk to someone in the program, please don’t hesitate to send me an email!

 Patrick Ryan (Harvard, 2015) Currently, I am working on topics in the philosophy of mathematics and philosophy of science.
 I also have serious secondary interests in Kant, ancient philosophy, and normative ethics.

 Pia Schneider (B.A., German Studies, Johannes Gutenberg University Mainz, 2013; M.A., Logic and Philosophy of Science, Ludwig-Maximilians-University Munich, 2016).
-Pia is writing her dissertation on Kant’s conception of space.
-Some of her other interests are in visual art (especially video), new media, and feminism.
-This year she is also one of the coordinators of the Townsend New Media Working Group.
+Pia is writing her dissertation on Kant’s conception of space as the form of sensibility.
+Some of her other interests are in visual art, new media, and feminism.

 Edward Schwartz (B.A., UC Berkeley, 2017.)
-Recently he’s been thinking about philosophy of language and ethics.
+I’m interested in philosophy of language and ethics.

 Warren Thimothe (B.A. cum laude in Philosophy, Amherst College, 2018) His main interests are in political philosophy, philosophy of language, and the history of analytic philosophy.

 Daniel Villalon (B.A., philosophy and mathematics, Northwestern University, 2017).
-I am working on topics in the philosophy of logic and related epistemological issues.
-I also have strong interests in philosophy of language and the history of analytic philosophy.
+I am working on topics in the philosophy of logic and language with a focus on proof-theoretic semantics.
+I also have strong interests in the metaphysics of truth and the history of analytic philosophy.

 Aglaia von Götz (B.A.
 Philosophy and Mathematics, University of Zurich; BPhil, University of Oxford) Aglaia’s primary interests are metaphysics and philosophy of language.